Landslide closes westbound Highway 18 near Auburn, but drier days are arriving for Seattle area

 The closure between Highway 167 and Weyerhaeuser Way began shortly after midnight Wednesday when rain-saturated soil slid onto the roadway, Valley Regional Fire reported.

-The onramp from West Valley Highway to Highway 18 and the northbound and southbound offramps from Highway 167 to westbound Highway 18 are also closed, according to the state transportation department.
+The onramp from West Valley Highway to Highway 18 and the northbound and southbound offramps from Highway 167 to westbound Highway 18 are also closed, according to the transportation department.

-“This is anticipated to be an extended closure and may extend into the morning commute,” WSDOT said on Twitter early Wednesday morning.
+“This is anticipated to be an extended closure and may extend into the morning commute,” WSDOT said on Twitter early Wednesday.

-Drivers are advised to use alternate routes and give themselves extra time during the morning commute.
+Drivers are advised to use alternate routes and give themselves extra time.

 Public service agencies throughout the state are reminding people that it will take time — likely at least two days — for soil to stabilize after the record-breaking rain Monday.